The Low-FODMAP Diet

 Don’t worry, there are a few different SIBO diets and diets for GI disorders that can help, including the FODMAP diet.

-At the very least, this diet protocol provides you with a simple way to eliminate the foods from your diet that you discover to cause you the most discomfort and keep those that you tolerate well.
+At the very least, this diet protocol grants you a simple way to eliminate the foods from your diet that you discover to cause you the most discomfort and keep those that you tolerate well.